Diksha4111/FRT-Project/README.md

 # Azure-Project Deployment Steps:-
 I deployed my website on Azure using Azure storage accounts ans Azure portal.
-Step1: I created a resource group
+Step1: I created a resource group<br>
-Step2: I created a storage account
+Step2: I created a storage account<br>
-Step3: I used static website feature
+Step3: I used static website feature<br>
-Step4: I uploaded the static website that is "main.html" and "FRT logo.png"(which I used in my static website)
+Step4: I uploaded the static website that is "main.html" and "FRT logo.png"(which I used in my static website)<br>
-Step5: I copied the primary endpoint link
+Step5: I copied the primary endpoint link<br>
-Step6: I pasted the primary endpoint link in the new tab of the chrome browser and obtained the deployed website.
+Step6: I pasted the primary endpoint link in the new tab of the chrome browser and obtained the deployed website.<br>
 *The static website contains a button that takes us to the final project website ( which is named as YooGI ).
 This integration of one website in another was done inside the "main.html" code.
-I used github pages to deploy the YooGI project website.*
+I used github pages to deploy the YooGI project website.*<br>

 #### Project-azure demo video link: https://drive.google.com/file/d/1jhg4o9McG_XGVoxJ07wQGRAlZUdWwN25/view?usp=sharing